Long Island DWI Defense Lawyers

 Field Sobriety Tests Are Known to Be Highly Inaccurate

 Noninvasive field tests are frequently used by the police to determine whether there is probable cause to arrest you.
 Having you stand on one leg, walk a straight line and turn, or follow a pen with your eyes are not precise means of evaluating your sobriety.
 It has been shown that these tests are inaccurate as much as 50 percent of the time.
 You may fail such a test because you are nervous, have poor balance, or for any number of other reasons.
-At Barket Marion, we utilize a wide array of experts in this field to successfully challenge the conclusions offered by the arresting officers in DWI cases.
+At Barket Epstein, we utilize a wide array of experts in this field to successfully challenge the conclusions offered by the arresting officers in DWI cases.

 Your Miranda Rights Have Been Violated